chinbor/chinbor/README.md

 💼 FrontEnd Engineer

-📈 Built automne, tracker-tool, bfu and more
+📈 Built automne, tracker-mn, bfu and more

 ❤️ I love writing Vue, and builting fun tools to increase productivity